tiwai/amidi2net/README.md

 Both server or client will send a zero-length UMP message when it doesn't receive any UMP input from the I/O backend for a certain period (hence it decides as idle).
-This period is sepcified via `--zerolength-ump-timeout` option, and its default is 100 msec.
+This period is specified via `--zerolength-ump-timeout` option, and its default is 100 msec.
 The zero-length UMP messages are repeated at least for the number of FEC data.